NikosKaloritis/Journey-Overview/README.md

 # B.Sc Thesis 'Development of an Augmented Reality System for Indoor Navigation Assistance' (2021)

-My university thesis titled 'Development of an Augmented Reality System for Indoor Navigation Assistance'.
-A free large scale mobile AR map navigation system for all students to walk through university without the use of internet beacons/triangulation.
-Providing information about classes and the space around the user, use of voice navigation, animations qr repositioning and more.
+My university thesis, titled 'Development of an Augmented Reality System for Indoor Navigation Assistance,' aimed to create a free, large-scale mobile AR map navigation system for all students to navigate the university without relying on internet beacons or triangulation.
+The system provides information about classes and the surrounding space, offers voice navigation, animations, QR repositioning, and more.

-Due to covid-19 restriction rules the application scaled to a smaller one:
+!
+Due to COVID-19 restriction rules, the application was scaled down to a smaller version: its functionalities and scope were reduced.

 https://github.com/NikosKaloritis/Journey-Overview/assets/115344643/ca64fa70-b75c-4ccc-ba5f-2c6db1c80594